jeremyworsfold/LaTeX-Tutorial/resources.md

 Always start by declaring what document class you are using.
 - `article`: Standard and default
-- `revtex4-2`: version 4.2 of RevTex used by the American Physics Society (APS) journals and others.
-Probably the best for lab reports in two columns and might be exactly the style your lecturers are used to and want you to produce
+- `revtex4-2`: used by the American Physics Society (APS) journals and others. *Might* be exactly the style your lecturers are used to and want you to produce
 - `book`: longer format with `\chapter{}` defined
 - `memoir`: similarly long format, higher learning curve but nice aesthetics